 This hash brown breakfast casserole is almost TOO easy–which let’s be honest, that is EXACTLY what you need when entertaining or holiday breakfasts.

-Step One: Layer defrosted hash browns in greased casserole dish.
+Step One: Layer defrosted hash browns in a greased casserole dish.

 Step Two: Layer the hash browns with browned sausage.

-Step Three: Sprinkle cheese over top the sausage and hash browns.
+Step Three: Sprinkle cheese over top of the sausage and hash browns.